Negro Unit of Ballet Theatre is founded

 The Ballet Theatre was founded in 1940 to be representative of the budding American style of ballet while nodding to the classical European form.
 New works by American choreographers and European choreographers filled the repertoire.
-Some notable choreographers who worked with the Ballet Theater were Russians Michel Fokine and Bronislava Nijinska, Englishmen Andrée Howard and Antony Tudor via Ballet Rambert, as well as two Americans Eugene Loring and Agnes de Mille.
+Some notable choreographers who worked with the Ballet Theatre were Russians Michel Fokine and Bronislava Nijinska, Englishmen Andrée Howard and Antony Tudor via Ballet Rambert, and Americans Eugene Loring and Agnes de Mille.

-The collaborative and collective company was expansive; twenty principal dancers, fifteen soloists, a company of fifty-six, eleven composers, eleven designers, eleven choreographers, eighteen composers as well as a Spanish with nineteen dancers and an all-black called the Negro Unit of fourteen dancers.
+The collaborative and collective company was expansive: 20 principal dancers, 15 soloists, a company of 56, 11 composers, 11 designers, 11 choreographers, 18 composers, a Spanish unit of 19 dancers, and an all-Black unit called the Negro Unit of 14 dancers.

-The lack of a singular artistic force was the downfall of the Negro Unit of Ballet Theatre but were modeled after a government funded arts initiative by U.S. President Franklin Roosevelt called the Federal Theater Project.
+The lack of a singular artistic force was the downfall of the Negro Unit of Ballet Theatre, but it was modeled after a government funded arts initiative by US President Franklin Roosevelt, which was called the Federal Theater Project.

-Ballet, Race, and Agnes de Mille’s Black Ritual by Erin Maher:
+Ballet, Race, and Agnes de Mille’s Black Ritual, The Musical Quarterly

-Federal Theater Project (Negro Units) by Dr. Anthony D. Hill via blackpast.org:
+Federal Theater Project (Negro Units) by Dr. Anthony D. Hill, Black Past

 Other Happenings in 1940

-- Sept 16 The Burk-Wadsworth Act is passed by Congress along with the first peacetime draft in the history of the United States
+Sept 16: The Burke-Wadsworth Act is passed by Congress along with the first peacetime draft in the history of the United States.

-- July 18 Franklin Delano Roosevelt was nominated for an unprecedented third term
+Jul 18: Franklin Delano Roosevelt is nominated for an unprecedented third term.

-- Sept 7 300 German bombers attack Long in blitzkrieg (lightning war)
+Sept 7: 300 German bombers attack in a blitzkrieg (lightning war).

-- Sept 12 Near Montignac, France a collection of prehistoric cave paintings are discovered in the Lascaux grotto
+Sept 12: Near Montignac, France, a collection of prehistoric cave paintings is discovered in the Lascaux Grotto.

-- April 16 Bob Feller of the Cleveland Indians pitches his first no-hitter
+Apr 16: Bob Feller of the Cleveland Indians pitches his first no-hitter.